zenml-io/zenml/docs/book/advanced-guide/pipelines/hooks.md

 * `on_failure`: This hook triggers in event of a step failing.
 * `on_success`: This hook triggers in event of a step succeeding.

+Here is a short demo for hooks in ZenML:

+{% embed url="https://www.youtube.com/embed/KUW2G3EsqF8" %} Failure and Success Hooks in ZenML Short Demo {% endembed %}

 ## Defining hooks

 A hook can be defined as a callback function, and must be accessible